Paris - Ile De France

 Some motifs and medallions damaged or missing along with those depicting the prophets at the base had to be recreated.

-The western rose window occupies the center of the main facade.
+The western rose window marks the centre of the main facade.

-It measures 9,60m in diameter and is the largest stained-glass created during the 13th century.
+It has a diameter of 9,60m and is the largest stained-glass created during the 13th century.

 Notre Dame Cathedral - Sacristy

-Viollet le Duc entirely rebuilt the sacristy in Neo-Gothic in order to integrate it into the existing architecture.
+Viollet-le-Duc rebuilt the sacristy in Neo-Gothic so it could blend into the existing architecture.

 The sacristy is organized around a small cloister decorated with 18 stained-glass windows created by the glass-maker Gérente and depicting the legend of Ste-Geneviève, the patron saint of Paris.